smith5mc/Friday_Project/README.md

-# Friday_Project
+# Semester Project

-First GiHub Project Will be based around the Friday Project
+This project is the first semester project for CIS 331